 About Joyceann Gray

 Retired US Army, Author, Independent Historian and Genealogist

 Mrs. Gray was born Oct 13, 1948, in Brooklyn, N.Y. to William and Wilma Pegg.
 She is the middle child of five children.
 After attending high school at Erasmus Hall, she married and had a daughter.
 In 1980, she entered the Army and spent the next 20 years excelling in her occupational specialties in communications, administrative management, and marketing.
 While on active duty in the Army stationed at Fort Gordon, GA in 1995, she volunteered as the Director of the Heritage Unity Festival for Augusta, Ga. that was presented in 1996 and again in 1997.
 The festival was hailed as the largest festivals ever in the Augusta-Richmond area bringing in over 15,000 people.
 The size of the first festival in 1996 was second only to the grand opening day of the 1996 Olympics in Atlanta the same day.
 The Festival presented over 500 performers and four active stages, 75 vendors, and 300 volunteers from the Fort Gordon community including the Deputy commander offering opening remarks.
 The Mayor of Augusta-Richmond, Larry E. Sconyers, declared 18 July 1996 “Unity Day” and on 20, July 1997 he declared “City Wide Annual Unity Day.”

 After Retiring from the Army, she went to work with her brother Bill and together they built a major Real Estate Teaching and Appraisal firm employing over 25 people in northern California.
 Mrs. Gray developed and taught an accredited appraisal course during this time.
-After retiring a second time, Mrs. Gray focused her attention on collegiate studies earning a Bachelor of Science degree in 2008 and graduate studies in Psychology in 2016.
+After retiring a second time, Mrs. Gray focused her attention on collegiate studies earning a Bachelor of Science degree in Communications and a Masters in Psychology in 2016.